jmielkeway/ccos4rbpi_volume0/chapter10/write.md

     }
 ```

-If all file descriptors are in use, no file can be opened, and `-1` is returned to indicate failure.
+If all file descriptors are in use, no file can be opened, and -1 indicates failure.

 ```C
     file = filesystem_file(file_reservation);